oldstork/asypi/README.md

 - **Well-Tested.** Do not use Asypi for mission-critical or security-critical applications.
 - Suitable for production usage unless if you *really* know what you're doing.

-Hopefully, as the project progresses, the these caveats can be removed.
+Hopefully, as the project progresses, these caveats can be removed.

 ## Contributing